Creating a transfer budget for an asset

 You are then able to track payments towards an asset that you've set up in PocketSmith using a transfer budget.

-This is why you'll need to set up a transfer budget to account for payments towards an asset.
+Instead, you'll need to set up a transfer budget to account for payments towards an asset.

 Setting up an asset on the Net Worth page